faisal-mahir/ytd/README.md

 ffmpeg -version

 ▶ Running the App

-Start the Flask server:

 python youtube_downloader_app.py

-Open your browser and navigate to:
+Open in your browser:

 http://127.0.0.1:5000

-🌍 Public Hosting
+🌍 Free Hosting on Render
-Option 1: Render (Recommended)

-Push this repo to GitHub.
+Push the project to GitHub.

-Create a free Render
+Create an account at Render
- account.
+.

-New → Web Service → Connect GitHub repo.
+Select New → Web Service → Connect to GitHub Repo.

 Use these settings: